GEAPS 522: FGIS Grain Inspection Orientation

 Lecture 5 – Overview of Grain Inspection

-This lecture explains how grain quantity and quality are determined, from the house grader to the official system, so that individuals know who to contact with questions on the system.
-Students will know the entities involved in the determination of grain quantity and quality from the house grader to the official system and learn the roles of the governmental organizations in grain marketing, and learn about resources available to industry graders.
+This lecture explains how grain quantity and quality are determined from the house grader to the official system, so that individuals know who to contact with questions on the system.
+Students will also learn the roles of governmental organizations in grain marketing and the resources available to industry graders.

 Lecture 6 – The Regulations Under the U.S. Grain Standards Act; Part 800 and Part 810

 This lecture will contain a section-by- section review of Parts 800 and 810 under the USGSA, what they are, and how they were modified.
 It will provide students with a brief overview of the Standards Act, Part 800 general regulations, purpose, amendments and enforcement.
 In the second part of the lecture, Part 810: The Official United States Standards for Grain will be covered.
 Students will understand how Part 810 was created and modified, what grains have established standards and where to find them in regulations and what information is included in a standard.